 Then store the rest of the kit sealed in a cool place that is out of direct sunlight.
 This should help preserve the enzymes in the malted barley for your brew day.

-Our kit is designed to make 4 litres as most people already have a pot big enough for this.
+Our regular kits are designed to make 4 litres as most people already have a pot big enough for this.
 If you have a big enough pot, you can brew more than one batch at the same time.
 We even offer free shipping on orders of 4 more more 4L kits.

 If, however, you are already an avid home brewer set up to do brew-in-a-bag (with a large mash tun, thermometer, grain bag, 25L fermentor, and hydrometer), we do offer BIAB Ingredient kits to make 20L batches!
+These are intended to be brewed to around 23L in your fermentor to get 20L of beer out.
 Simply log in and then click one the links below to add a 20L BIAB kit to your cart:

 The BIAB kits contain grain, flaked corn, hops, yeast, dextrose, lactose (in the stout kit) and 2 sachets of sanitizer.
 The hops and grain quantities are a little different to simply brewing five 4L kits.
 This is because you end up boiling at a lower specific gravity (making the hops more effective) and get better brewery efficiency overall.
 These BIAB kits are thus designed to produce a similar tasting beer to a 4L kit.
 Contact us if you have any questions before you buy.

 Ah yes, the crisp clean taste of the most successful style of commercially produced beer.
 You're not alone in asking for the style that was all our our first!
 No we don't - and there is a good reason.